 We suggest taking a guided tour of Music Row.
-This will allow you to learn about the historic sites and to get inside some of the famous venues pumping out Nashville sounds.
+This will allow you to learn about the historical sites and get inside famous venues pumping out Nashville sounds.

-This is a great area to go shopping, or to visit one of the restaurants or bars for a drink and some food.
+This is a great area to go shopping or visit one of the restaurants or bars for a drink and food.